redhat-openstack/ansible-nfv/docs/tripleo/post_install/openstack_tasks.md

     * Creates and prepares the virtual pip environment with all required command line tools.
       Creates clouds.yml file with all the details for the connection to the Openstack env.
 * Creates networks
-    * Creates networks, subnets and routers by using the variables list provided to the play.
+    * Creates networks, subnets, routers and ports by using the variables list provided to the play.
       Public networks sets as a gateway on the router and private networks sets as a router interface by using the 'external' flag within the variables provided.
+      The interfaces for the instance could be specified as a network name or as a created port name.
 * Upload images
     * Upload provided images to the glance store of the overcloud.
 * Creates flavors and extra_specs